Xorekteer/chromie/README.md

 These scripts run in the background and open a new terminal if the called script writes anything to the standard output (in JSON file set `notification_method='terminal'`).

 There is also an option to send an email once and print the rest of the message in a new terminal window (in JSON file `notification_method='email-once'`).

+Finally it's possible to get notifications in e-mail only. **On Linux distros without gnome-terminal, only this options works.** (in JSON file `notification_method='email-only'`).

 To use the email functionality, first modify the template script `mailer.py`.